InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > `componentSystems` is the default array of systems in every scene.
     >
     > Other steps are left for the subclass because each scene may need to handle these differently.
+    >
+    > If your game states also perform per-frame updates, then you must also call `OctopusKit.shared?.gameController.update(deltaTime: updateTimeDelta)`

 ----